Adult, episodic events 3-4 times per year, possibly representing epileptic seizures

 The following is a different page, taken from sleep

-Although you might be tempted to call the sharply contoured waves at F7-T3 on page 6 a sharp wave/inter-ictal epileptiform discharges, you should avoid doing so as,
+Although you might be tempted to call the sharply contoured waves at F7-T3 on page 6 a sharp wave/inter-ictal epileptiform discharges, you should avoid doing so, as

 1. The wave is symmetric